lbracun/NLP_IMapBook_Collaborative_Discussions_Classification/README.md

 ```
 To run any additional models just uncomment them the main file, but evaluation can take a long time (more than an hour for bert).

-Notebook _custom_features.ipynb_ contains an analysis of custom features.
+Notebook _custom_features.ipynb_ contains some analysis of custom features.

 ## Local environment setup
 Create a virtual environment either with the help of your IDE or via shell.